 UFB Direct also doesn’t offer tax-advantaged retirement accounts, such as IRAs.
 This is a significant disadvantage for long-term savers looking to shield their nest eggs from federal taxation.
 Many online banks, including Synchrony Bank and Nationwide Bank, allow customers to structure money market accounts and CDs as traditional, Roth, or SEP IRAs, and occasionally as more novel retirement products.

-3. High Minimum Deposit and Balance Requirements for Money Market
+3. High Minimum Deposit and Balance Requirements for High-Yield Accounts

 4. Very Limited Credit Offerings